pinecone-io/pinecone-ts-client/README.md

 ## Index operations

-Pinecone indexes support operations for working with vector data using operations such as upsert, query, fetch, and delete.
+Pinecone indexes support operations for working with vector data using methods such as upsert, query, fetch, and delete.

 ### Targeting an index